 Why Cash is Bad for Your Portfolio

-But if you’re planning for the long term when it comes to your money and you’re trying to grow it, there’s almost no reason to be in excess cash.
-For most people, maintaining a large allocation of cash is simply a guaranteed lose.
+But if you’re trying to grow your money over time, even in retirement, there’s almost no reason to be in excess cash.
+For most people, maintaining a large allocation of cash is simply a guaranteed loss over time.